yodkwtf/my-cheatsheets/terminal-commands/readme.md

   cat >> filename.txt
   ```

-  We can also use just `>` (piping) to do the same things .
+  We can also use `>` (piping) to do the same things.

   ```sh
   > newfile.txt
   ```

-  We can also use `-n` flag to display line numbers.
+  We can also use the `-n` flag to display line numbers.

   ```sh
   cat -n filename.txt
   ```

-  This is just the a few of the things cat can do.
+  These are just a few of the things `cat` can do.
 Check the manual for more information.

 - #### less [filename]